pawanit17/system-design-sonnets/README.md

   - Between API servers and databases.
   - Probably between API servers and caches as well.
 - Talk about replication and fault tolerance.
+- Shopping carts for non registered users / guest users is an in-session object.